 With Dr. Elizabeth Genovese, Dr. Cutler wrote Wellness in Women After 40 Years of Age: The Role of Sex Hormones and Pheromones, a monograph for medical practitioners.
 Upon invitation in 1999, Dr. Cutler gave a seminar Pheromones as Sex Attractants, to the American College of Obstetricians and Gynecologists for continuing medical education credits.

-Dr. Cutler is a member of and has presented her research over the years to: the North American Menopause Society, the International Society of Psychoneuroendocrinology, the American Society of Reproductive Medicine, and the Society for Behavioral Medicine.
+Dr. Cutler is a member of and has presented her research over the years to: the North American Menopause Society, the International Menopause Society, the American College of Obstetricians and Gynecologists, the International Society of Psychoneuroendocrinology, the American Society of Reproductive Medicine, and the Society for Behavioral Medicine.

 Athena Institute values its Research Advisory Group;a panel of research advisors who evaluate research grants and protocols for clinical investigations from ethical, scientific and medical criteria Athena’s advisors serve without compensation and share the mission of Athena Institute.